 These are this year's studios led by hard-working and strong women.- Denise Scott Brown - Venturi Scott Brown & Associates Studio.
 Patricia Llosa - Llosa Cortegana Arquitectos.
 Jane Drew - Fry, Drew and Partners.
 Annabelle Selldorf - Selldorf Architects.
 Lina Bo Bardi.
 Lu Wenyu - Amateur Architecture Studio.
 Cecilia Puga - Cecilia Puga Arquitectos.
 Magui Peredo - Estudio Macías Peredo.
 Alexia León - Leonmarcial Arquitectos.
 Manuelle Gautrand - Manuelle Gautrand Architectur.

 Denis Scott Brown (b.
 Nkana, Zambia, 1931).
-She is a postmodernist architect, considered as the most famous female architect in the second half of the 20th century.
+She is a postmodernist architect, considered the most famous female architect in the second half of the 20th century.
 She wrote in 1972 in collaboration with Robert Venturi and Steven Izenour “Learning from Las Vegas: the forgotten symbolism of architectural form”, where they proclaimed the importance of popular culture, becoming a reference of American culture.

 Her style has been characterized by the search for the positive, for a “day-to-day” architecture, for a reconciliation between historicism and modernity.

-To describe her academic formation and influences, Patricia Llosa emphasizes the importance of affiliations and mentions that, despite deciding on the architecture as a balance between the artistic and the technical, it was not until she was a student of Juvenal Baracco, when understood what It truly implies the profession.
+To describe her academic formation and influences, Patricia Llosa emphasizes the importance of affiliations and mentions that, despite deciding on architecture as a balance between the artistic and the technical, it was not until she was a student of Juvenal Baracco when understood what It truly implies the profession.
 She points out what the architecture meant to her as follows: “He has been one of the key people in my life.
 It has marked a lot my way of looking at the world, my way of being an architect and my way of facing the world”.

-As a studio, every so often they make an effort to sit down and wonder where they are and what their concerns are at the time of projecting, sometimes going through a process of unlearning.
+As a studio, every so often, they make an effort to sit down and wonder where they are and what their concerns are at the time of projecting, sometimes going through a process of unlearning.
 Patricia Llosa makes a conscious effort to question whether it is precisely the tradition of modernity that she wants to design in the present.
-This, far from leading to rejection, leads her to different ways of understanding and interpreting it, among which she recognizes the Brazilian production as a favorite.
+This, far from leading to rejection, leads her to different ways of understanding and interpreting it, among which she recognizes the Brazilian production as a favourite.

 • Jane Drew

-Annabelle Selldorf was born and raised in Germany, she received a Bachelor of Architecture degree from Pratt Institute and a Master of Architecture degree from Syracuse University in Florence, Italy.
+Annabelle Selldorf was born and raised in Germany.
+She received a Bachelor of Architecture degree from Pratt Institute and a Master of Architecture degree from Syracuse University in Florence, Italy.
 She is a Fellow of the American Institute of Architects and serves on the Board of the Architectural League of New York, the World Monuments Fund, the Chinati Foundation, and the Center for Curatorial Studies at Bard College.

 Selldorf founded her first independent practice in 1988, which today employs upwards of 65 employees.
 Annabelle’s first large-scale building was completed in 2010: a residential block at 200 11th Avenue in Chelsea.
-Selldorf has designed gallery and exhibition spaces for Hauser & Wirth, The Whitney,Gladstone Gallery, Michael Werner, David Zwirner, Acquavella Galleries and Frieze Art Fair's Frieze Masters.
+Selldorf has designed gallery and exhibition spaces for Hauser & Wirth, The Whitney, Gladstone Gallery, Michael Werner, David Zwirner, Acquavella Galleries and Frieze Art Fair's Frieze Masters.
 Her firm routinely collaborates with the Gagosian Gallery on exhibition designs.

 In 2017, Selldorf was elected to the American Academy of Arts and Letters, three years after receiving the organization’s prestigious Award in Architecture.
 She is also the recipient of the 2016 Medal of Honor from the American Institute of Architecture New York Chapter.